 Signed saturating Shift Left (register).
 This instruction takes each element in the vector of the first source SIMD and FP register, shifts each element by a value from the least significant byte of the corresponding element of the second source SIMD and FP register, places the results in a vector, and writes the vector to the destination SIMD and FP register.

 If the shift value is positive, the operation is a left shift.
 Otherwise, it is a right shift.
 The results are truncated.
-For rounded results, see SQRSHL in the ARMv8-A Architecture Reference Manual.
+For rounded results, see SQRSHL (vector).